MarshallJD1/SoundScapers/README.md

     A soundscape is a sound or combination of sounds that forms or arises from an immersive environment.

     This application is a very simple audio editing system for creating loops that are just that, Soundscapes!

-    Once you have created a user account, you can get too making noise from your home page by clicking the "Soundboard" button.

-    You can add audio tracks to a mixer within your Sound Board ("workspace") and then save , update and delete as you please.

-    If you wish to load a soundboard you can do so from the drop down menu on the soundboard page, or click view directly from the homepage!

-    Make changes , click save again and voila!

-    If you have made a sound you want to keep and share with your friends, set a duration in the mixer and click download to get your own wav straight to your device.

   </p>